To Your Health Series: Types of Medicinal Mushrooms

 Due to the fact that there are over 220 anti-tumor and 42 anti-viral agents that have been isolated from fungi, studies on mushrooms and their effect on the human body have been ongoing since the 1960’s.
 Natural News states that there are over 150 species of medicinal mushrooms found to inhibit the growth of different kinds of tumors, especially cancers from the stomach, esophagus, and lungs, but there are certain mushrooms that seem to stand out, as far as cancer fighting abilities go.

-Button mushrooms contain an impressive amount of copper, which helps to create red blood cells.
-According to sources at LiveStrong, copper provides the body with protection from free radicals, helps the body absorb iron, and assists the body in the formation of bone and the clotting of blood.
+Button mushrooms contain an impressive amount of copper, which helps to create red blood cells and provides the body with protection from free radicals, helps the body absorb iron, and assists the body in the formation of bone and the clotting of blood.
 One cup of cooked button mushrooms supplies the body with 16% of the daily value of iron, important for blood and energy, and 12% of the daily percentage of Vitamin C.”

 Button mushrooms can be cooked, eaten raw or made into a tea.
-For more information on button mushrooms, click here.
+They are easy to grow too.

 Chaga can be made into a tea by soaking the fungi in water for four hours to soften it, and then placed in boiled water.
 For more intricate details, as well as how to make a chaga extract, click here.